docker/docs/install/upgrade.md

 +++

-# Upgrade the Trusted Registry and the CS engine
+# Upgrade the Trusted Registry and the CS Engine

-This document describes the process and steps necessary to upgrade Docker Trusted Registry and the commercially supported engine (CS engine).
-When you first install, the general order is to install the CS engine, then install the Trusted Registry.
+This document describes the process and steps necessary to upgrade Docker Trusted Registry and the commercially supported Engine (CS Engine).
+When you first install, the general order is to install the CS Engine, then install the Trusted Registry.
 However, when you upgrade, you reverse that order.
 Ensure when upgrading the Trusted Registry, that you also upgrade to the latest CS Engine.

-The CS engine has two procedures for upgrading, from versions 1.6.x to 1.9.0 and from version 1.9.0 to 1.9.x which are described in this document.
+The CS Engine has two procedures for upgrading, from versions 1.6.x to 1.9.0 and from version 1.9.0 to 1.9.x which are described in this document.

 ## Upgrade Docker Trusted Registry